 In Heartland of Marion, 13.23% of Patients use Anti-Psychotic Medication

 This statistic is an indication of the percent of long-term residents that were given antipsychotic medication.
 Increased usage of these drugs may indicate that a facility is using these drugs to control patient behavior in situations where such medications aren't medically required.
 However, some nursing homes need to rely more on these medications due to an increased number of residents with Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents who were prescribed antianxiety medications.
-Antianxiety medications are given to patients suffering from anxiety or depression.
+This figure measures the percent of long-term care patients that are administered antianxiety drugs.
+These medications are prescribed to patients suffering from anxiety or depression.

 Managing Depression Among Residents

-This tells you the percent of residents who are exhibiting symptoms of depression.
+This is the percentage of residents who are demonstrating symptoms of depression.

 Appropriate Vaccine Usage

 This metric is a measure of the percentage of long-term stay patients who received the flu and pneumonia vaccines.